-Request Commission authorization for the Chief Executive Officer to advertise for, award, and execute a major public works contract for the construction of the Doug Fox Parking Lot Service Upgrades Project in the amount of \$3,322,000 for construction, construction management, project management, and other soft costs.
-This amount is in addition to \$1,796,000 previously authorized for a total project budget of \$5,118,000.
+Request Commission authorization for the Chief Executive Officer to: (1) Advertise, award, and execute a major public works contract for the construction of the Doug Fox Parking Lot Service Upgrades Project in the amount of \$3,322,000 for construction, construction management, project management, and other soft costs; and (2) execute a Developer Extension Agreement with the Valley View Sewer District to connect to a sewer pipeline within the S. 170th St. right-of-way.
+This amount is in addition to \$1,796,000 previously authorized for a total project cost of \$5,118,000.